driftingmoose/driftingmoose.github.io/print-edition.md

 1. Sign in or sign up to OpenAI [https://platform.openai.com/](https://platform.openai.com/)
 2. Make sure you have an active balance on the account, and top up it if necessary.
-3. Go to [https://platform.openai.com/organization/api-keys](https://platform.openai.com/organization/api-keys) and create an API key with all permissions.
-CodeBuddy needs it to initialize and use the assistant.
+3. Go to [https://platform.openai.com/organization/api-keys](https://platform.openai.com/organization/api-keys) and create an API.

 #### Configure Code Buddy

 1. Go to **Edit->Project Settings…->Code Buddy**
 2. Paste your API key in the “OpenAI API Key” field
 3. Choose the model
-4. If you use **OpenAI Assistant** - press the Initialize button

 ![Settings](/assets/v25/settingsfilled.png)